davidhkates/MySmartApps/RoomControl/README.md

-# Group Control
+# Room Control

-Turns on and off groups of lights/switches from specified switch.
+Turns on and off lights using switch, motion sensor, and door contact sensor status

 ## File Structure